sh411-dev/UntrustedAutoReadyUpMod/README.md

 3. Run the game!

 ## Usage
-After loging into the game you will see a message telling you some basic stuff.
+After log in you will see a message telling you some basic stuff.
 That is how you understand that mod is properly loaded.
 Now join any lobby!

 ## Bug Reports/Contribution
 TODO